 The 900 square foot log cabin has oak hardwood floors, a kitchen, full bathroom, and a living and dining area.
 It sleeps up to four guests with two twin beds and a sleeper sofa.

 Cabin amenities include a private patio, cookware and utensils, a toaster, oven, refrigerator, microwave and coffee maker.
 Behind the cabin is a picnic table and campfire ring with grate.

 Electricity and drinking water is included, but the cabin does not have air conditioning.
-Campers are asked to bring a flashlight, pillows, sheets, blankets, food, trash bags, bath towels, dishwasher detergent, firewood, a first aid kit and charcoal for the grill.
+Campers are asked to bring a flashlight, pillows, sheets, blankets, food, trash bags, bath towels, dishwashing detergent, firewood, a first aid kit and charcoal for the grill.

 Check-in is at 4pm and check-out is at 11am.